tomek-he-him/tidy-type/Readme.md

 But CSS has never had any typesetting tools.
 So getting it right has meant a lot of manual labour – much like in the old times.
 [This article by Espen Brunborg][1] should give you an idea.

-If you're interested, there's some more reading [here](./For the curious.md).
+If you’re interested, there’s some more reading [here](./For the curious.md).

 [1]: http://www.smashingmagazine.com/2012/12/17/css-baseline-the-good-the-bad-and-the-ugly/  "CSS Baseline: The Good, The Bad And The Ugly"